LearnClash by the Numbers [2026]: ELO, SRS & Design

 Key takeaway: Prime-count question lists are a product design choice, not a mathematical curiosity.
 They change completion behavior by removing the round-number quit cue.

 The 89 count deserves a note.
 It’s the largest prime we use, and it shows up only on pillar topics where breadth is genuine.
 Geography has 89 questions because the space is huge: capitals, rivers, mountain ranges, colonial history, modern borders.
 General knowledge has 89 because it’s meant to cover every domain at a shallow depth.
-Using 100 here would be the obvious round-number choice, but our data suggests the 11-question gap between 89 and 100 is enough to matter.
-Players either stop at a round 100 or push to complete a specific 89.
-The second behavior produces more mastery events per session.
+Using 100 here would be the obvious round-number choice, but the 11-question gap between 89 and 100 is enough to matter: a round 100 invites a clean stopping point, while a specific 89 points only at the finish.
+The companion piece on prime-number question counts walks through the behavioral research behind the choice.

-The data points on this page are not academic curiosities.
+The design choices on this page are not academic curiosities.
 They map directly to three decisions you make as a LearnClash player: how hard to push, how often to practice, and when to trust that a question is really mastered.

-Figure 9: Three practical takeaways from the 2026 LearnClash data set.
+Figure 9: Three practical takeaways from the LearnClash design.

-Three diagnostics you can pull from this dataset:
+Three diagnostics you can pull from the design:

 |---|---|---|

 If you’re new, the “am I getting worse” feeling in the first week is almost always calibration, not skill.
-K-factor 40 produces ±30 ELO swings for the first 10 duels before it drops to 20 and the noise flattens.
-If you’re stuck at Silver or Gold, the bottleneck is breadth: add 5-10 new topics to your pool and play each 3-5 times.
+K-factor 40 produces wide rating swings for the first 10 duels before it drops to 20 and the noise flattens.
+If you’re stuck at a tier, the bottleneck is usually breadth: add new topics to your pool and play each a few times.
 The matchmaker then pairs you with higher-rated opponents on deeper topic overlap, which is where the climb happens.

 Did you know?
 Research on repeated testing in medical education (2026) showed physicians exposed to spaced retrieval performed at 58 percent versus 43 percent for control groups.
 The same mechanism drives LearnClash’s long-interval checks.